Highwoods Properties (NYSE:HIW) Sets New 52-Week Low at $26.12

 Highwoods Properties Dividend Announcement

-In other Highwoods Properties news, CEO Theodore J. Klinck acquired 5,000 shares of the firm’s stock in a transaction that occurred on Thursday, September 22nd.
-The stock was acquired at an average cost of $28.25 per share, with a total value of $141,250.00.
-Following the acquisition, the chief executive officer now directly owns 246,445 shares of the company’s stock, valued at approximately $6,962,071.25.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
-In other news, CEO Theodore J. Klinck purchased 5,000 shares of the firm’s stock in a transaction on Thursday, September 22nd.
-The stock was purchased at an average cost of $28.25 per share, with a total value of $141,250.00.
-Following the purchase, the chief executive officer now owns 246,445 shares in the company, valued at approximately $6,962,071.25.
+In other news, EVP Jeffrey Douglas Miller purchased 1,000 shares of the firm’s stock in a transaction on Thursday, September 22nd.
+The stock was purchased at an average cost of $28.25 per share, with a total value of $28,250.00.
+Following the purchase, the executive vice president now owns 116,482 shares in the company, valued at approximately $3,290,616.50.
 The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, EVP Jeffrey Douglas Miller purchased 1,000 shares of the firm’s stock in a transaction on Thursday, September 22nd.
-The shares were purchased at an average cost of $28.25 per share, with a total value of $28,250.00.
-Following the completion of the purchase, the executive vice president now owns 116,482 shares in the company, valued at approximately $3,290,616.50.
+In other news, EVP Jeffrey Douglas Miller purchased 1,000 shares of the firm’s stock in a transaction on Thursday, September 22nd.
+The stock was purchased at an average cost of $28.25 per share, with a total value of $28,250.00.
+Following the purchase, the executive vice president now owns 116,482 shares in the company, valued at approximately $3,290,616.50.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CEO Theodore J. Klinck purchased 5,000 shares of the firm’s stock in a transaction on Thursday, September 22nd.
+The shares were purchased at an average cost of $28.25 per share, with a total value of $141,250.00.
+Following the completion of the purchase, the chief executive officer now owns 246,445 shares in the company, valued at approximately $6,962,071.25.
 The disclosure for this purchase can be found here.
-Corporate insiders own 1.40% of the company’s stock.
+1.40% of the stock is currently owned by corporate insiders.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-Parallel Advisors LLC boosted its stake in shares of Highwoods Properties by 157.1% during the 1st quarter.
-Parallel Advisors LLC now owns 599 shares of the real estate investment trust’s stock worth $28,000 after acquiring an additional 366 shares in the last quarter.
-Harel Insurance Investments & Financial Services Ltd. bought a new stake in shares of Highwoods Properties during the 1st quarter worth $37,000.
-Denali Advisors LLC boosted its stake in shares of Highwoods Properties by 166.7% during the 2nd quarter.
-Denali Advisors LLC now owns 800 shares of the real estate investment trust’s stock worth $27,000 after acquiring an additional 500 shares in the last quarter.
-EverSource Wealth Advisors LLC bought a new stake in shares of Highwoods Properties during the 2nd quarter worth $27,000.
-Finally, FourThought Financial LLC boosted its stake in shares of Highwoods Properties by 38.6% during the 1st quarter.
-FourThought Financial LLC now owns 1,265 shares of the real estate investment trust’s stock worth $58,000 after acquiring an additional 352 shares in the last quarter.
+Several large investors have recently modified their holdings of the stock.
+Vanguard Group Inc. boosted its stake in shares of Highwoods Properties by 4.6% during the 1st quarter.
+Vanguard Group Inc. now owns 15,829,467 shares of the real estate investment trust’s stock worth $724,040,000 after acquiring an additional 699,104 shares in the last quarter.
+Cohen & Steers Inc. lifted its holdings in shares of Highwoods Properties by 2.7% in the first quarter.
+Cohen & Steers Inc. now owns 15,626,265 shares of the real estate investment trust’s stock valued at $714,940,000 after purchasing an additional 413,789 shares in the last quarter.
+State Street Corp lifted its holdings in shares of Highwoods Properties by 0.9% in the second quarter.
+State Street Corp now owns 6,399,371 shares of the real estate investment trust’s stock valued at $218,794,000 after purchasing an additional 55,672 shares in the last quarter.
+FMR LLC lifted its holdings in shares of Highwoods Properties by 3.4% in the second quarter.
+FMR LLC now owns 5,312,711 shares of the real estate investment trust’s stock valued at $181,641,000 after purchasing an additional 175,377 shares in the last quarter.
+Finally, Northern Trust Corp lifted its holdings in shares of Highwoods Properties by 30.9% in the first quarter.
+Northern Trust Corp now owns 2,086,478 shares of the real estate investment trust’s stock valued at $95,435,000 after purchasing an additional 492,851 shares in the last quarter.
 97.40% of the stock is owned by institutional investors.

 Highwoods Properties, Inc, headquartered in Raleigh, is a publicly-traded (NYSE:HIW) real estate investment trust (REIT) and a member of the S&P MidCap 400 Index.
 Highwoods is a fully-integrated office REIT that owns, develops, acquires, leases and manages properties primarily in the best business districts (BBDs) of Atlanta, Charlotte, Nashville, Orlando, Pittsburgh, Raleigh, Richmond and Tampa.